It was a different world.

 In October 1979, Roy died suddenly of a massive brain hemorrhage.
 An American flag was presented to his 9 year-old grandson, our firstborn.
 The flag was new, the kind presented at military funerals, and it is treasured today.
 It is just like the flag that flew with the troops on the beaches of Normandy, in the snow in Korea, in the jungles of Viet Nam, and the deserts of Iraq.
 God bless that symbol of freedom, now and forever.

 Thank you, Papaw, for your sacrifice and courage.
 Thank you for having the fortitude to do your job when fire and bullets were falling around you.
-Thank you for being an example of strength, strength that is now seen in your children and grandchildren.
+Thank you for being an example of strength, strength that is now seen in your children, grandchildren, and great-grandchildren.
 We remember you with joy.

 Greater love hath no man than this, that a man lay down his life for his friends.
 John 15:13